ktorio/ktor-documentation/topics/client-webrtc.md

 ```

-> These snippets can be used inside of Compose Multiplatform, but don't account it's Lifecycle.
+> These snippets can be used inside Compose Multiplatform, but don't account for it's lifecycle.
 See Ktor Chat example for more details.
 {style="note"}

 ## Limitations